hbar/python-alsmicroct/README.md

 ## Repo File Structure

-`lib/` contains functions and classes used for data analysis
+`TomographyTools/` contains functions and classes used for managing data pipeline and data analysis

-`applications/` contains programs that utilize functions from lib and TomoPy.
+`applications/` contains programs that utilize functions from TomographyTools and tomopy.

 `filepath/` contains input files that provide lists of paths the datasets that are to be reconstructed or processed.

 `batch/` contains .slurm scripts that are used to submit jobs to the [NERSC] supercomputer.

+`tests\` contains test cases for functions in TomographyTools.

 [NERSC]: http://www.nersc.gov/